scottschiller/ArmorAlley/README_DEVEL.md

 ```
 You may notice a 404 when loading the game, where a JS file fails.
 In dev, this is not fatal and can be ignored.
 If your server doesn't grok `.htaccess` files, then the request for e.g. `script/aa_min.js.V20230522` will throw a 404 when the actual file on disk is `script/aa_min.js`.

 If you aren't using Apache in production, then asset versioning will fail and the boot loader will fall back to loading without the versioning.
-To disable the versioning entirely, comment out the line `v = '.V20230522'` `index.html`.
+To disable the versioning entirely, comment out the line that assigns `v` the version string, e.g., `v = '.V20230529';` within `index.html`.